sf-wdi-44/schedule/homework.md

 # Week 2: JavaScript on the Web

+## Wed, March 21
+- IMPORTANT: Continue reviewing JS Iterators Lab and Functions Training homework from Monday
+- IMPORTANT: Review Tic-Tac-Toe solution (in Slack channel)
+- Continue working on your Racing Game and be ready to present tomorrow (*Submit Github link in Project Submission Doc*

 ## Tues, March 20
 - IMPORTANT: Finish and submit your JS Iterators Lab and Functions Training homework from last night (*Submit in Project Submission Doc, if you haven't already*)
 - Finish the DOM Events Lab